 - Dance the tango in Argentina

 Bolivia may be poor but it is rich in scenery.
 La Paz is the highest capital in the world and is home to the witches market, a spooky place with potions and skulls.
-Death Road is an attraction with bikers who come to experience the thrill of one of the world’s most dangerous roads.
+Death Road is an attraction for bikers who come to experience the thrill of one of the world’s most dangerous roads.

-The highlight of Bolivia are the Uyuni Salt Flats.
+The highlight of Bolivia is the Uyuni Salt Flats.
 These blinding white surfaces are the world’s largest salt flats and can be reached on a day trip from the small town of Uyuni through one of the many tour agencies.

-The best way to see the salt flats and the bubbling geysers and red lakes of the Bolivian Altiplano is with a 4×4 tour which takes you overland.
+The best way to see the salt flats and the bubbling geysers and red lakes of the Bolivian Altiplano is with a 4×4 tour that takes you overland.
 This is also a good way to travel overland from Bolivia to Chile through the Atacama Desert.
 Bolivia does have a poor road system so a 4×4 jeep tour is an ideal way to travel around.

 The buses here are cheap and give you the true local experience but expect to see some poverty at bus stations and also on the buses.
 Most routes don’t have bathroom stops so expect to travel for a few hours without being able to get off.
 There are direct buses from Copacabana to La Paz for example.
 There is a Bolivia bus-train that will take you from Sucre to Potosi.
 It’s a converted bus that runs along the railway which is quicker (the actual bus will take 4 hours) and cheaper.